 Stereoscopic Photos

-Viewing an image in stereo (sometimes known as 3-D), has had a chequered career in the popularity stakes.
+Viewing an image in stereo (now known as 3-D), has had a chequered career in the popularity stakes.
 It was all the rage in the 1850's/60's and was popular in the 1870's, but gradually fell out of fashion until it emerged as a craze in the 1890's again and continued until the beginning of the 20th Century.

-It was a very simple method of viewing, a pair of images taken with a special two lensed camera, with the lenses spaced at about the same width apart as the human eyes.
 They were viewed through a hand held stereo viewer or cabinet.
-Some very early ones were known as 'Tissue stereo cards', and when seen through a special cabinet viewer that incorporated a mirror for reflected light plus an opaque glass behind the image, created day and night scenes of the same image subject.
+Some very early ones stereo views were known as 'Tissue stereo cards', and when seen through a special cabinet viewer that incorporated a mirror for reflected light plus an opaque glass behind the image, created day and night scenes of the same image subject.
 Depending on the position of the mirror, stars or candlelight etc were created by pin pricks or slits in the tissue- many of the cards were hand coloured as well - This style was very popular on the Continent, especially in France

 With new technology, television, computer monitors, and mobile phones are now being made to view moving and static 3-D images, not to mention lenticular prints.